rails/rails/guides/source/routing.md

 get '/patients/:id', to: 'patients#show', as: 'patient'
 ```

-If your application contains this code:
+and your application contains this code in the controller

 ```ruby
 @patient = Patient.find(17)
 ```

+and this in the corresponding view

 ```erb
 <%= link_to 'Patient Record', patient_path(@patient) %>
 ```

-The router will generate the path `/patients/17`.
+then the router will generate the path `/patients/17`.
 This reduces the brittleness of your view and makes your code easier to understand.
 Note that the id does not need to be specified in the route helper.

 Resource Routing: the Rails Default
 -----------------------------------